 The equation for gross profit is:

 7. Employee Turnover Rate

 Turnover rate is the percentage of employees that leave or are fired that need to be replaced during a specific time period.
 The restaurant industry has a notoriously high employee turnover rate compared to all other industry segments.
-In the fast-paced foodservice environment, high employee turnover can hurt operational efficiency and require a lot of time and attention to get new hires up to speed.
+In the fast-paced restaurant environment, high employee turnover can hurt operational efficiency and require a lot of time and attention to get new hires up to speed.

 Start by adding the total number of employees at the beginning and end of a given period of time.
-Then, divide the sum by 2 to find the average number of employees during the set period.
+Then, divide the sum by two to find the average number of employees during the set period.
 Take the difference between the number of employees at the beginning and end of the set time frame and divide the number of employees who left by the average number of employees.

 The equation for employee turnover rate is:

 (Starting Number of Employees + Ending Number of Employees) / 2 = Average Number of Employees

 Lost Employees / Average Number of Employees = Employee Turnover